➥ Loading Saint Helena Island Info

 Apart from these and a few isolated cottages, Blue Hill is empty - of people, at least.
 It has been suggested that the population of farm animals exceeds that of people by a wide margin!

-Two geological structures dominate the area: High Peak, on the volcanic ridge between Blue Hill and Sandy Bay; and High Hill, an isolated formation in the north west that overlooks Blue Hill Village.
+Two geological structures dominate the area: High Peak, on the volcanic ridge between Blue Hill and Sandy Bay; and High Hill, an isolated formation in the North-West that overlooks Blue Hill Village.
 The road from Jamestown towards Blue Hill goes along a ridge and on a clear day there are magnificent views to both sides of the island.

 What happens in Blue Hill?